clusterio/clusterio/README.md

 4. Run `node master` to generate the athentication token into secret-api-token.txt

-5. Run `node master` again to start the master server.

 **Server Host**

 1. Do step 1 and 2 of the Master section above *OR* use the same folder that was created in that section.

-2. Open `config.json` with a text editor and configure as desired.
-You will need to set masterAuthToken to string found in secret-api-token.txt on the master server.

-3. Optionally run the command `node client manage shared mods add clusterio` to add the clusterio mod (needed for item teleports.)

-4. Run `node client start [instancename]` to create a new instance.
-Repeat it again to start the instance.

-To connect to a master server running on a remote machine, open config.json with your favourite text editor (notepad++).
-You can also set it up to use the official server browser.

 Change `masterURL `to something like `http://203.0.113.33:8080` (provided by master server owner)